 Cross Park Map

-This open space is a grassy court for neighborhood use for the surrounding residential subdivision.
+This open space is a grassy court serves the surrounding residential subdivision.

 Eastgate Court Map